 Our professional interactions are becoming more digital by the day.
-The digital revolution has brought with it endless opportunities for business automation, brand reach and growth.
+The digital revolution has brought with it endless opportunities for business automation, cybersecurity, brand reach and growth.
 But now, more than ever, digitalising business processes, content, and interactions requires special care with regard to online security.

 A strong cybercapacity foundation, which encompasses both elements of cybersecurity and privacy, can benefit every aspect of your business.
 While many entrepreneurs acknowledge the basic necessity for greater security, what is less discussed is the value that your cybercapacity can add to your brand.

 Previously, we have introduced the Cyberpower (CP) Brand Framework, going over the components that make it into a strategic roadmap.

 Here, we dive further into the importance of safeguarding your digital assets when embarking on brand growth.

 If we conceptualise your brand as a house that is home to your business, the CP Brand Framework is the building plan, which seeks to ensure that the construction stands on a sturdy foundation.
 With branding, the widely available ‘quick-fix’ solutions often make sure that the house comes together and looks great.
 Without a doubt, appearance is important to attract people in the first place.
 But without paying attention to the foundation, how long and in what conditions the house persists is up to faith.